sequencemedia/music-library/README.md

 # @sequencemedia/music-library

-Parses an Apple Music `Library.xml` file and transforms it to [`m3u`](https://en.wikipedia.org/wiki/M3U) files, JSON, JavaScript or EcmaScript.
+Parses an Apple Music `Library.xml` file and transforms it to [`m3u`](https://en.wikipedia.org/wiki/M3U) files, JSON, JavaScript, or EcmaScript.

 The command line app can watch for changes to an Apple Music `Library.xml` file and write `m3u` files to a destination directory.